 Making a draped top doesn’t have to be fussy or complicated.
 With just a few little hacks in the pattern, you can create a more elegant asymmetrical look without the frustration of excessive gathers and complicated patterns.
+A draped top covers any insecurities you don’t need to have but do, and adds to your style and sillouette.

 How To Make A Casual Draped Top In 3 Steps